harmonydata/harmonydata.github.io/content/en/blog/hackathon.md

 ## Harmony is planning a hackathon!

 We are planning a hackathon in London on 3 June.
-Sign up and we will contact you with the details!
+[You can sign up on Eventbrite](https://www.eventbrite.com/e/harmony-hackathon-tickets-887795278577)!

 In the meantime, feel free to join our [community](/community) on Discord, check out the [ideas list](/ideas) and try our [Kaggle competition](/kaggle)!

 You can find information in the hackathon repository: https://github.com/harmonydata/hackathon

-Sign up link is coming up on Eventbrite soon!
+{{< card heading="Register for the Harmony hackathon" copy="Sign up on Eventbrite" url="https://www.eventbrite.com/e/harmony-hackathon-tickets-887795278577" >}}

 * When: 3 June 2024, registration starts at 9:00 am
 * Where: University College London, Room B02 in [Chandler House](https://www.ucl.ac.uk/pals/contact/how-find-chandler-house), 2 Wakefield St, London WC1N 1PF

 {{< htmlcode >}}